 A credit rating is an independent opinion on the capability and willingness of a financial institution to repay its debts — in other words, its financial strength or creditworthiness.

-Credit ratings give investors an indication of a financial institution's relative strength, the likelihood that it will default and fail to replay investors.
+Credit ratings give investors an indication of a financial institution's relative strength, the likelihood that it will default and fail to repay investors.
 Credit ratings help investors assess whether the risk of investing is balanced by the rate of return on an investment.

 A credit rating requirement is also likely to enhance incentives for banks to operate their business prudently to avoid a rating downgrade.